Okhotsk culture: History

-There was rapid disappearance of Okhotsk sites and artifacts from the Kuril archipelago.
-As identified in the radiocarbon record of the Kuril Islands, a drastic decline in radiocarbon dates occurs around 800 BP with almost no radiocarbon samples providing a date between 600 and 400 BP.
-In Hokkaido, the absence of Okhotsk remains after 800 BP is largely considered to be a product of assimilation of Okhotsk culture into the neighboring and contemporaneous expanding Satsumon culture of southern and western Hokkaido.
-With the onset of yet another cold period, the Little Ice Age, it can be hypothesized that the exchange relationships the Kuril Okhotsk maintained with populations in Kamchatka did not provide the necessary access to materials or exchange partnerships to remain viable in the central and north central regions.
-With increasingly long winters, more difficult travel conditions and potentially less demand or increased costs for marine products, the incentives for continued habitation in the remote Kurils may have declined.
+There was a rapid disappearance of Okhotsk sites and artifacts from the Kuriles in the radiocarbon record.
+A drastic decline in radiocarbon dates occurs around 800 BP (1100 CE), with almost no radiocarbon samples yielding dates between 600 and 400 BP (1350-1550 CE).
+In Hokkaido, the absence of Okhotsk remains after 800 BP is largely considered a product of assimilation or integration of the Okhotsk culture with the Satsumon culture, which was expanding into southern and western Hokkaido.

+With the onset of yet another cold period, the Little Ice Age, it can be hypothesized that the exchange relationships the Kuril Okhotsk maintained with populations in Kamchatka Peninsula did not provide the necessary access to materials or exchange partnerships to remain viable in the central and north central regions.
+With increasingly long winters, more difficult travel conditions, and potentially lower demand or higher costs for marine products, the incentives for continued habitation in the remote Kuriles may have declined.
 Given the concurrent combination of economic, social and environmental factors constraining habitation of this region, Okhotsk populations may simply have chosen to abandon their settlements in the Kuril Islands.